Weiyao-Li/TCPoverUDP/README.md

-**python tcpclient.py file.txt 127.0.0.1 9000 512 9001**
+**python tcpclient.py file.txt 127.0.0.1 2222 512 6666**

-*This command starts the TCP client and sends the contents of the file `file.txt` to the server at IP address `127.0.0.1` (i.e., localhost) on port `9000`.
-The client uses a window size of `512` bytes and port number `9001` to receive acknowledgments from the server.*

 <br>

 Adjust the file names, IP addresses, port numbers, and other parameters as needed for your testing.

+## Submitted Files

+- descrition.txt: overall program design, a verbal description of how it works, design tradeoffs considered and made
+- tcpclient.py: Python code for the TCP client implementation
+- tcpserver.py: Python code for the TCP server implementation
+- client_error.log: Log file for client-side errors
+- server_error.log: Log file for server-side errors

+## Known Issues

+- The program does not support multi-threading for handling multiple client requests simultaneously.
+- The program does not support resuming an interrupted file transfer.